kaylacasale/validate-your-social/gist-template.md

             > By excluding certain values through negative lookaheads in the regular expression, the probability of a match will decrease.
 The restricted values are effectively removed from the pool of possible matches, reducing the overall chance of a successful match

 > Theory: **Using the OR Operator, Negative lookaheads essentially decrease the randomness of generating a valid SSN, in effect, reducing the overall chance of a successful match with regex**

     > So, if this theory is correct:

         > The rule implemented by the Department of Social Security to exclude:

             - values 666, 000, and ones between 900-999 from the first 3 digits (Group 1)

             - value 00 from the middle 2 digits (Group 2)

             - value 0000 from the final 4 digits (Group 3)

-        > Decreases the randomness of SSN assignment at birth and may increase the likelihood of hacking
+        ...
+Decreases the randomness of SSN assignment at birth and may increase the likelihood of hacking since the regex excludes digit options to choose from by around 4%!

+> Note: This is a theory I arrived at from basic mathematics to calculate probability of combinations.
+I do not account for external factors, and do not know if this information is fully accurate.

 ### Flags